 It houses the UK’s national collection of modern and contemporary art in the converted Bankside Power Station.

-Here is a quick walking itinerary through the Tate Modern that will allow you to see some of the gallery’s most famous pieces, working from the ground floor up.
+Here is a quick walking itinerary through Tate Modern that will let you see some of the gallery’s most famous pieces, working from the ground floor up.

 Now head across the River Thames on the Millennium Bridge to go to St Paul’s Cathedral.